ibirnam/js_closure_tutorial/four_ideas.md

-4 ideas (just brief statements) for how you would teach a skill, technology, or topic with a project or exercise.
-An example is "teach real-time browser communication using WebSockets by building a Slack clone."

 # 1: Concurrency and Parallelism
 Teach the concepts of concurrency and parallelism through card sorting, having students sort cards individually, then together in ever increasing groups.